Why Case Studies Should Be Central to B2B Content Marketing Strategies

 #2.
 What did you do?

 Once you’ve identified the problem, you can detail the measures you took to tackle it.
 Perhaps you conducted an SEO audit and made several recommendations for change.
-Maybe you created a bespoke social media strategy, or refined their web copy with clear calls to action to aid the customer journey.
+Maybe you created bespoke B2B content marketing strategies or refined their web copy with clear calls to action to aid the customer journey.

 #3.
 What were the results?